MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <img src="https://i.imgur.com/81Ous6G.png" width="25%" />

- This is part of a book in a series of biographies, this one is about Olympic champion Mo Farah.
-It tells us about his life in Africa as a child and about his career as an athlete and famous British role model.
+ This is biography of Olympic champion Mo Farah.
+In it we learn about his life in Africa as a child and about his career as an athlete and famous British role model.
 (No Lexile Level available)

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1033698504" rel="nofollow">Buy on Orell Füssli</a>